Jussie Smollett Must Surrender for Arrest on a Class 4 Felony

 — Anthony Guglielmi (@AJGuglielmi) February 21, 2019

 The FBI is investigating the death threat letter sent to Smollett.
-He could be guilty of mail fraud.
+He could be guilty of mail fraud, and that has a stiffer penalty, up to five years.

 Gloria Schmidt, the lawyer for Ola and Abel Osundairo, just said her clients testified before the Grand Jury for two-and-a-half hours and laid out their story that Jussie put them up to a fake assault.
 Schmidt said the brothers testified separately and they have no criminal exposure.